How Alcohol and Caffeine Affect Chronic Dry Eye

 It probably comes as no surprise that alcohol and caffeine intake may have an impact on your dry eye symptoms.
 What may surprise you is that these substances could have different effects on your eyes and the possible cause of your dry eye symptoms.

 Studies on how alcohol and caffeine impact your health often contradict each other.
 The result is confusion – are alcohol and caffeine “bad” for you?
 If so, can or should you consume them at all?

-Exploring how alcohol and caffeine relate to chronic dry eye and their impact on other areas of health can help you understand what these lifestyle choices mean to you.
+Exploring the effects of caffeine and alcohol on chronic dry eye and how they impact other areas of health can help you understand what these lifestyle choices mean to you.

 Alcohol and chronic dry eye